Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 \subsection{Gauge Invariant Variables and Their Fundamental Identity}

 Now by equations (\ref{gbar.r}) and (\ref{def.scalar.b.gauge}), equation (\ref{def.ghat}) generalizes immediately to

 and its inverse

 for the symmetric part of the gauge invariant metric.
-Indeed, the full asymmetric metric has an analogous form as {\samepage } These are all gauge invariant, and all are required to be real except for the $ |Q_{3} $ multiplying $ {}^{*} \hat{h}_{\mu \nu} $ in the gauge invariant version of equation (\ref{ahat.makeup}).
-The full inverse asymmetric metric of equations (\ref{def.asym.imetric}) and (\ref{def.asym.imetric.gauge}) clearly generalizes to {\samepage } where as noted after equation (\ref{def.asym.imetric}), $ \hat a $ is a gauge invariant quantity which actually lies in the complex plane still, since it is real except for including a $ |Q_{3} $.
+Indeed, the full asymmetric metric has an analogous form as {\samepage } These are all gauge invariant, and all are required to be real except for the $ |Q_{3} $ multiplying $ {}^{*} \hat{h}_{\mu \nu} $ in the gauge invariant version of equation (\ref{ahat.makeup}), and except for the fact that $ \hat h_{\mu \nu} $ and its dual may contain a quaternionic multiplier whose square is still in the complex plane with $ |Q_{3} $ as the unit imaginary, such as is described in the discussion around equation (\ref{abar.right}).
+The full inverse asymmetric metric of equations (\ref{def.asym.imetric}) and (\ref{def.asym.imetric.gauge}) clearly generalizes to {\samepage } where as noted after equations (\ref{def.asym.imetric}) and (\ref{abar.left}), $ \hat a $ is a gauge invariant quantity which actually lies in the complex plane still.

 There is a gauge invariant $ \hat{ \{ ^{\: \alpha}_{\mu \nu} \} } $ based on the real $ \hat g_{\mu \nu} $, and it is real,

 without a right-left nature any longer.
 The covariant derivative with respect to it is indicated by ``$ {}_{\|} $'', and it is now quite well behaved, including obeying the product rule since $ \hat{ \{ ^{\: \alpha}_{\mu \nu} \} } $ commutes with everything.
 Both the ``$ \; \tilde{;} \; $'' and the ``$ \; ; \; $'' covariant derivative conventions will reduce to it.
 If equations (\ref{def.qghat}) and (\ref{def.qighat}) are substituted into equation (\ref{def.hat.chrst}), the result gives {\samepage }